Justice For All Radio Show With Host Attorney George Yates & Guest Marjorie Cohn

 I've seen cameras in the courtroom plenty ever since.
 Some lawyers love them and some hate them.
 But they are here to stay.
 Thanks to Professor Cohn for being a guest again on our show.
 Go to www.ghylaw.com for more shows.

-Justice For All Radio Show With Host Attorney George Yates & Guest Hon.
-Peter M. Leavitt Par
+Justice for All Radio Show with Host Attorney George Yates & Guest Michael Blanding